 Overview

-• How much is “too much”?
-For most adults, 1–2 cups per sitting is a sensible ceiling; huge bowls raise risk of watermelon stomach upset and blood sugar spikes.
+How much is “too much”?
+For most adults, 1–2 cups per sitting is a sensible ceiling; huge bowls raise the risk of digestive upset and blood sugar swings.
+Best time to eat watermelon: Daytime or afternoon, not right before bed.
+How to reduce side effects: Pair with protein or fat (yogurt, nuts, cottage cheese), eat slowly, and refrigerate cut melon promptly.

 What counts as “too much watermelon”?